juks/telegram-whitelist-bot/README.md

 * Install Docker Engine;
 * Clone the repository;
-* Copy .env.dist to .env and update your configuration
+* Copy .env.dist to .env and update your configuration;
 * Execute _docker compose run --remove-orphans --build telegram-whitelist-bot_.

 ## How to use the bot